Navigating Health Care, Housing, and Social Security

-The provider staff not only helps the men, women and families with medical needs, but employs social workers and behavioral health staff to sort through the difficulties patients who utilize the center face.
+Our staff not only helps the men, women, and families with medical needs, but employs community health workers and behavioral health staff to sort through the difficulties patients face.

-Recently Gina Pedersen, the outreach center’s physician assistant, helped “Scott” not only receive temporary housing but tackle a particularly tough issue that perhaps will help stabilize his future.
+One of our physician assistants helped “Scott” not only receive temporary housing but tackle a particularly tough issue that perhaps will help stabilize his future.

 Scott lost his wife just three months ago.
-Together they were surviving off of her SSDI income to pay for basic living expenses.
+Together they were surviving off of her Social Security Disability Insurance (SSDI) income to pay for basic living expenses.
 Due to her death and no other income, Scott faced eviction and ultimately homelessness.

 Although he had worked steadily for the vast majority of his life, Scott has been unable to either apply for widower’s benefits or start his own disability application due to an invalid identification card and social security number.

 This problem started when Scott was a child.
-He does not remember his parents at all and at the age of 5 was put into the foster care system by a probation department in California.
+He does not remember his parents at all and, at the age of five, was put into the foster care system by a probation department in California.
 With each succeeding foster home, his name changed.
-The last one he remembers was in Pacific Beach, California with the “Johnsons.”
+The last one he remembers was in Pacific Beach, CA with the “Johnsons.”
 For the rest of his junior high/high school years, he went by Scott Johnson.
-At the age of 17, he aged out of the foster care system and was given an envelope with two names in it for him.
+At 17, he aged out of the foster care system and was given an envelope with two names in it for him.
 One was Scott Jones and the other was Leo Martinez.
 He was also given two birth certificates, one with each name on it.

-In the meantime, visits to the Department of Motor vehicles would end with alerts and holds on his ID applications and, due to incorrect social security numbers, visits to the Social Security Administration office wouldn’t get him past the initial check-in booth.
+In the meantime, visits to the Department of Motor Vehicles would end with alerts and holds on his ID applications.
+Due to incorrect social security numbers, visits to the Social Security Administration (SSA) office wouldn’t get him past the initial check-in booth.